michal-franc/michal-franc.github.io/_drafts/net-sorting/2018-04-28-net-sorting-array-sort.md

 > When a method declaration includes an extern modifier, that method is said to be an external method.
 External methods are implemented externally, typically using a language other than C#.[\[x\]][extern-google-book]

 In this case `TrySZSort` is a method with implementation in `CLR` - extern is used to make that connection beetwen managed code and the `CLR` one.

-Entering `C++` world now.
+We are entering `C++` world now.
 Source code for `TrySZSort` can be found here[[x][tryszsort-source]].
-It is great that microsoft open sourced it as know we can check its code and analyse it.
+It is great that microsoft open sourced, as we can check its code and analyse it.
 This will be covered in next post of the serie.
+We are going to cover this function `FCIMPL4` and how `managed` code calls the `unmanaged one'.

 [tryszsort-source]:(https://github.com/dotnet/coreclr/blob/master/src/classlibnative/bcltype/arrayhelpers.cpp#L268)
 [resource-ex-so]:https://stackoverflow.com/questions/3254308/how-to-use-resourceexposureattribute-and-resourceconsumptionattribute